ratnakar-asara/hello-world/test.md

 ## Register a user on blcokchain
 Register multiple users by clicking on "Create Account".

-For a quickstart execute the script available at http://
+For a quickstart execute in DEV mode, there is a script [PostUser](https://github.com/ITPeople-Blockchain/auction/blob/master/art/scripts/PostUsers) available.

 *If not using the quickstart script, be sure to create an account for an Auction House with ID set to 200.* This is a temporary setup for demo purposes.